Brighten your smile

 Hydrogen peroxide is an active ingredient in most tooth whitening treatments.
 A sensitivity to hydrogen peroxide may cause teeth sensitivity and tooth pain however these are both short term effects.

-To find out more about how Coast Dental can help you, or to book an appointment at our Christies Beach dental practice, please contact us today.
+To book an appointment at our Christies Beach dental practice, please contact us today.